Y-T-G/Y-T-G.github.io/content/posts/tutorials/mmdetection-hacks-tricks.md

 ## Reinitializing the visualizer

 One thing that you might also want to do when you're doing something like active learning is to start a new visualizer session.
 Visualizer is what MMEngine uses to log the metrics during training.
-So if you want each cycle of your active learning to have a new visualizer created, especially if you're using something like Weights & Biases for visualization, you can reset them by first closing the previous session:
+So if you want each cycle of your active learning to use a new and separate visualizer session, especially if you're using something like Weights & Biases for visualization, you can reset them by first closing the previous session and starting a new one:

 ```python
 # Close visualization session